 Unfortunately for the Hon Arthur Hodge, those happy days were now over.
 The charge was laid.
 His peers duly listened to the evidence and unanimously convicted him of the offence of murder.
 The only sentence available in law to the judge in relation to such a conviction was the sentence of death.
 The gallows were erected and the no longer honourable Arthur Hodge was taken to it and the sentence carried out.
 And so, Tortola received the distinction of being the first of the British Sugar Colonies to see a white planter sentenced to death for the murder of his slave – and, convicted for that on the evidence of his slaves.
 Oh, brave land!
 Land of pioneers!

-Cayman Islands: And, the famed Cayman Islands, the home of the Boddens and the Ebanks, descendents of free men who would not live as slaves in mainland Jamaica.
+Cayman Islands.
+And, the famed Cayman Islands, the home of the Boddens and the Ebanks, descendants of free men who would not live as slaves in mainland Jamaica.
 These sturdy sea-farers and fisher-folk of Grand Cayman and Cayman Brac have given rise to progeny who are no less enterprising and ingenious.
 It is the culture of independence and self-reliance that characterised these early settlers that is responsible for the social and commercial success enjoyed by the islanders today.
 This is hallowed land!
-For over half a century, one of the top five banking centers of the world!
+For over half a century, one of the top five banking centres of the world!

-Bermuda: And, Bermuda, famous from so early that even William Shakespeare based a play on it!
+Bermuda.
+And, Bermuda, famous from so early that even William Shakespeare is said to have based a play on it!
 When Sir George Somers’ ship, the “Sea Venture”, was shipwrecked on its shores, the incident was widely reported.
 At least two published accounts of the fierce storm that caused the catastrophe, and the terrors of the landing on the wild shores, were available to him before he wrote “The Tempest.”

 The Honourable Peter Lake was then the owner of the Road Plantation and one of the leading citizens of Anguilla.
 He had been smitten by the beauty of his slave Johanna.
 Consumed by passion, he brazenly conducted an affair with her that soon came to the knowledge of his wife.
 Mrs Lake, with the cunning of a woman scorned, hit upon a device to get rid of Johanna.
 She secretly cut up her own clothes and linen and torched them in her yard in the absence of her husband, falsely placing the blame on Johanna.

-As Chief Justice Pickering sailed past Dog Island, whom should he spy but the beautiful Johanna, illegally marooned on the Cay in punishment.
+As Chief Justice Richard Pickering sailed past Dog Island, whom should he spy on its shore but the beautiful Johanna, illegally marooned on the cay in punishment.
 The Chief Justice was smitten, as were most men who crossed Johanna’s path.
-On his arrival in Road Bay, accompanied by Johanna,, he brought charges against the magistrate who had imposed the illegal sentence.
-He had the constable drag the unfortunate man before him.
+On his arrival in Road Bay, accompanied by Johanna, he brought charges against Dr Benjamin Gumbs-Hodge for unlawful assault in taking Johanna out to Dog Island to serve her illegal sentence.
+By this time Dr Gumbs-Hodge had been elected to be Anguilla’s sole representative in the St Kitts House of Assembly.
+Sometime later, the Chief Justice had the constable drag the unfortunate doctor before him and his assessors.
 The charge was drawn up by the chief justice himself.
-It was read to the magistrate who pleaded not guilty.
+The Attorney General from St Kitts read it to the magistrate who pleaded not guilty.

-The records of the impeachment proceedings preserved in the Public Records Office at Kew Gardens reveal what happened next.
-Unable under the laws of St Kitts, which had by now been extended to Anguilla, to call Johanna or any other slave to testify, the Chief Justice could find no free Angullian who would testify at the trial.
-Blazing with fury, the Chief Justice did what no judge, hopefully, would do today.
+We know about all of this because of the records of the impeachment proceedings brought by the planters of St Kitts and Anguilla against the Chief Justice.
+These records are preserved in the Public Records Office at Kew Gardens.
+Unable under the laws of St Kitts, which had by now been extended to Anguilla, to call Johanna or any other slave to testify, the Chief Justice could find no free Anguillian who would testify at the trial.
+The Chief Justice did what no judge, hopefully, would do today.
 He tore off his wig from his head, stepped down from the bench upon which he sat with the two local assessors who by law joined him at the trial, and entered into the witness box to testify.
 When he had finished, he put back on his wig and resumed his seat.
-He then bullied his assessors to join him in bringing in a verdict of guilty against the justice of the peace.
-The sentence I do not now recall.
-But, Anguilla thereby became the first colony in the British Empire where the chief justice acted not only as judge but also as prosecutor and sole witness in the successful prosecution and conviction of an offender at the Assizes.
+He then bullied his assessors to join him in bringing in a verdict of guilty against Johanna’s owner, the Hon Dr Benjamin Gumbs-Hodge.
+However, they refused to convict their fellow white Anguillian planter, and the case was dismissed by a verdict of two to one.
+So far as I am aware, Anguilla thereby became the first colony in the British Empire where the chief justice acted not only as judge but also as witness in the prosecution and trial of an offender at the Assizes.
 Who can say that these are not special lands!

-Conclusion: And so we continue to survive.
+And so we continue to survive.
 Some would say, at the margins of legality.
 Others would say, with ingenuity.
 We, citizens of the British Overseas Territories in the West Indies, are nothing if not enterprising.
-We continue to live by our wits.
-Resisting powers and princes more powerful than we are.
-Scurrying around the corners, just out of reach of claw and tooth.
-Scuttling over the obstacles and hazards put in the way of the advancement of the interests of our people.
-Dodging unseen and unexpected missiles thrown our way.
-But, we do it because these are special lands that have produced a special people.
-Successful against overwhelming adversity.
+We continue to live by our wits; resisting powers and princes more powerful than we are; scurrying around the corners, just out of reach of claw and tooth; scuttling over the obstacles and hazards put in the way of the advancement of the interests of our people; dodging unseen and unexpected missiles thrown our way.
+But, we do it because these are special lands that have produced a special people: successful against overwhelming adversity.
 We are survivors all.